giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 it is crucial to have a proper interface (for both the network operator and the service provider) to query the available compute and communication resources from the system.

+**Service assurance.** During this pase, the behavior of the service is analyzed in order to endure the proper functioning of it according to the aplicable Service Level Objectives (SLOs).
+In case the SLOs are not met, corrective actions could be decided by the network provider, or requested by the service provider or application.
+The assessment of the service behavior can take into account both compute and network metrics.

 {{prob_space}} summarizes the problem space, the information that needs to be exposed, and the stakeholders that need this information.

 | Action to take | Information needed | Who needs it |